Data Protection Complaints Procedure

 Our Responsibilities

-The Information Governance Sub-Committee (IGSC) and the Academic Registrar has overall responsibility for this procedure but has delegated day-to-day responsibility for overseeing its implementation to the Information Governance Manager.
-The IGSC will review this procedure every two years to ensure it continues to meet the University’s legal obligations and reflects good practice.
+The Academic Registrar has overall responsibility for this procedure but has delegated day-to-day responsibility for overseeing its implementation to the Information Governance Manager.
+The policy will be periodically reviewed in line with our governance framework to ensure it continues to meet the University’s legal obligations and reflects good practice.

 Instances where we may refuse to handle a data protection complaint